leoposc/uibk-pp/09/README.md

 - Compile your OpenMP-vectorized code with `-O1` but without any compiler flags for auto-vectorization and compare its performance for the problem size 2048 to both the sequential version and the compiler-vectorized version.
 What can you observe?
 Is the result still correct?
 - Verify any findings using `perf` as described in Exercise 1.
 - Repeat the sequential and OpenMP executions when changing the data type from `float` to `double`.
 What can you observe?
+  > Sequential Execution (not vectorized): The times for sequential execution are similar for both data types, indicating the base computational complexity is comparable regardless of the data type.
+OpenMP Execution: The OpenMP-accelerated execution for doubles is slower (1.566916 seconds) compared to floats (0.511293 seconds).
+This is expected due to the larger size and higher precision of double-precision floating-point numbers, which require more processing power and memory bandwidth.

 - How does the solution for this Exercise compare to Exercise 1?
 Are there any advantages or disadvantages?

+  > No real differences.
+One advantage of openmp could be, that you have control over what´s getting vectorized.

 - Enter the wall clock time of the OpenMP-vectorized version with size 2048, 1e6 repetitions and data type `float` to the spreadsheet linked on Discord.

 ## Exercise 3 (1 Point)